 The number of systems is divided into roughly five parts so that all systems are inspected over a five-year cycle.
-In 2021, a total of 202 properties were inspected, of which more than half were inspections delayed from 2020 due in part to Covid protocols.
-During these inspections only 3 systems were determined to need minor maintenance work.
-The second five-year cycle has now been completed in this SP Area and a new five-year cycle will commence in 2022.
+In 2022, a total of 110 properties were inspected.
+During these inspections only one system was determined to need minor maintenance work.
+The third, five-year cycle commenced in this Source Protection Area in 2022.